jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_QUEUE_DRIVER

+This configuration variable is used by the [queue component](/docs/administration/worker/components/queue/) for the worker.

-This should be the driver used for the [queue component](/docs/administration/worker/components/queue/) for the worker.
+This variable sets the driver to use for the queue functionality for the worker.

-The configuration is required and should be provided as a `string`.
+The variable is required and should be provided as a `string`.

 {{% alert title="Note:" color="primary" %}}
 This variable should match [the `VELA_QUEUE_DRIVER` variable](/docs/administration/server/reference/#vela_queue_driver) provided to the server.